jedd-ahyoung/documentation/English/angular1-to-aurelia.md

 	... // and so on
 ```

 Aurelia handles things a little differently.
 Instead of framework-specific modules, Aurelia leverages ES6 modules using the import statement.
 (These end up transpiled to AMD modules for browser use.)
-Additionally, Aurelia makes no special framework distinction between "services", "factories", and other module types, simplifying the way you can write your code.
+Angular made a distinction between `service`, `factory`,  `constant`, and `value` - all syntactic sugar for `provider`.
+Aurelia, in contrast, makes no special framework distinction between "services", "factories", and other module types - everything is a Javascript module export, simplifying the way you can write your code.

 So, the angular code above ends up looking more like this: